Soft Sugar Cookies

 • Using a stand mixer or handheld mixer, beat butter and sugar together until light and fluffy, about 2 minutes.

 • Add eggs one at a time, mixing between each addition.
-Add vanilla extract and almond extract and beat until evenly combined.
+Add vanilla extract and beat until evenly combined.

 • Add dry ingredients in three increments, mixing on low between each addition.
 Continue mixing on low until no dry spots remain (do not over mix).